 To be honest, the solar chargers need a solar power bank which will always be extra weight just to produce a trickle of energy for personal electronics.

-Instead, you could just carry an extra 1 or 2 power banks for the same weight and have less charge worry for extended period trips where portable power is needed.
+Instead, you could just carry an extra 1 or 2 power banks for the same weight and have less charge worry for extended period trips where a portable solar charger and power are needed.

 I can see with some tweaks on the backpacker side or specifics of trails where this could come in handy and helpful, and as usual, as design and optimization continue to improve, we may hit the day when they are truly viable.